 I have children.
 I’ve fed them, and I’ve weaned them.
 I’ve dealt pretty well with the changes needed to their dietary requirements.
 In hindsight, I have to say, I’ve had it easy.
-I’ve recently been looking into several different diets that people commonly used.
-I had a very limited idea about how many people are affected by special dietary needs!
+I’ve recently been looking into several different diets people commonly used.
+I had a limited idea about how many people special dietary needs affects.

 Coming to grips with dietary needs

 First of all, there are the common food allergies.
 Nuts, milk and kiwi fruits are quite common problems for people.
 There are hundreds of others.
 Most people don’t know they have a food intolerance.
 However, if you have an allergy, it could even be fatal.
-I would be devastated to know I had inadvertently given someone something that would make them ill.
-It’s made me realize I need to ask these questions more often, especially when entertaining younger kids.
+I don’t think I could forgive myself if I inadvertently gave someone something that would make them ill.
+I now realize I must ask these questions more often, especially when entertaining younger kids.

 Don’t get me wrong.
 Most of my social interactions are online.
 However, I love it when we have people over, and I can cook for them, you know, if they’ll let me.
 We all know I’m still learning the ropes in the kitchen!
 I’m definitely going to make the effort to check about dietary requirements from now on though.
 Little Miss and The Boy are both social bugs.
 They have lots of friends and several close friends.
 I love it when they have their pals over, and I don’t mind preparing meals for everyone.
 I just need to be sure I’m getting it right.

-It’s not just the kids I need to worry about, either.
-There are lots of eating disorders to worry about too.
+It’s not just kids I need to worry about, either.
+There are lots of eating disorders to worry about, too.
 Most of us are familiar with anorexia, and bulimia.
-They tend to stem from anxieties, and are usually considered to be a mental health problem.
 However, there are other physical barriers to eating a meal.
-I’ve been looking at dysphagia advanced diet info that details swallowing disorders.
-This affects how a meal should be prepared, too.
+Learning about dysphagia advanced diet info is opening my mind to swallowing disorders.
+This affects how one prepares meals, too.

 Vegetarians come in all shapes, and sizes.
 Some are happy to eat fish as a source of protein, but many are strict in their dietary requirements.
-It’s thought that eating any meat after being a vegetarian for a long time can be a problem in the digestive system.
+Eating any meat after a long period as a vegetarian can cause digestive system problems.
 I need to be so careful not to contaminate vegetarian meals if I’m cooking for meat eaters too.
 Finding protein can be tricky.
-It often relies on beans (which aren’t a common ingredient in my cooking,) and pulses that need to be cooked properly to avoid food poisoning.
+Beans, not a common ingredient in my cooking, find their ways into recipes.